Edshuv/AI_Search_Algorithms/README.md

 ## Overview

 Search is an integral part of AI.
-Here is implemented several graph search algorithms with the goal of solving bi-directional and tri-directional search.
+Here is implemented several graph search algorithms with the goal of solving bi-directional and tri-directional search and find the optimal path between two nodes.

 ### The Files